 Once you've decided that you'd like to pursue private tutoring, how do you choose a tutor?
 Of course you want a tutor who is qualified to help you in your needed subject area.
 Here are some factors to consider:

-confident in their abilities, more comfortable with the material, and knowing/understanding more than before the lesson began.
+feeling more confident in their abilities, more comfortable with the material, and knowing/understanding more than before the lesson began.
 I like to end my tutoring sessions with a learning game.
-It's fun, non-threatening, and a great review of the material we've worked
+It's fun, non-threatening, and a great review of the material

 2. Is the tutor's teaching style compatible with your student's learning style?
-This could be the reason you are looking for a tutor: your student's has a teacher whose preferred teaching style might not mesh with the way your student learns.
-If the
+This could be the reason you are looking for a tutor: your student has a teacher whose preferred teaching style might not mesh with the way your student learns.

 There are many different paths that lead people to work with a tutor.
 Sometimes, positive factors bring the need for tutoring: We just booked a trip to Paris and need to learn some French before we go!
 Other times, the decision to search for a private tutor